Najib's brother says Malaysia needs change

-KUALA LUMPUR (Reuters) - Congratulating Mahathir Mohamad on Friday for winning Malaysia’s election, the younger brother of the defeated former prime minister Najib Razak lamented the failure of past governments to overcome “structural rigidities and vested interest”.
+KUALA LUMPUR, May 11 (Reuters) - Congratulating Mahathir Mohamad on Friday for winning Malaysia’s election, the younger brother of the defeated former prime minister Najib Razak lamented the failure of past governments to overcome “structural rigidities and vested interest”.

 The 92-year-old Mahathir, who had been prime minister for 22 years until his retirement in 2003, had run a fierce campaign to bring down his former protege Najib, accusing him of corruption on a massive scale.

-Taking to social media a day after Mahathir was sworn in as prime minister, Nazir Razak, the chairman of Malaysia’s second largest bank, CIMB Group Holdings Bhd (CIMB.KL), said that the country required change.
+Taking to social media a day after Mahathir was sworn in as prime minister, Nazir Razak, the chairman of Malaysia’s second largest bank, CIMB Group Holdings Bhd, said that the country required change.

 “As I have argued ad nauseum, Malaysia needs major recalibration, but all attempts under the old order failed due to structural rigidities and vested interest,” Nazir said in an Instagram posting.